 Here are some ways to be successful as a blogger and remain true to who you are.

 Reflect and Speak Freely

-When introverts take (and are given) time to be quiet, to listen, and to reflect, great things can happen.
-Introverts pull from the wealth of information and a deep understanding of themselves and others that they have taken in through much observation and turn it into great writing.
+When introverts take (and are given) time to be quiet, listen, and reflect, great things can happen.
+Introverts pull from the wealth of information and a deep understanding of themselves and others that they have taken in through much observation and turn it into great writing visit Vents Magazine.

 Blogging, in particular, provides a sense of anonymity while still reaching out to the world at large.
 It gives introverts a way to be in the world, but not a direct part of it.
 Blogging is a great outlet for connecting with less risk of draining precious introvert energy.
 In this way, introverts can finally express all the ideas that have built up in their minds.